top of page

 But God’s design still operates in fallen creation.
 Natural laws still function.

-When we align with His design — sleeping according to cortisol rhythms, balancing minerals, eating for metabolic type — we participate in restoration.
+When we align with His design — sleeping according to cortisol rhythms, balancing minerals, and eating for metabolic type — we participate in restoration.

 Not earning salvation (Christ’s work alone), but cooperating with grace to restore order.